mangomeep/dice/README.md

 please treat it nicely otherwise it'll break :(

-just type
+to download it, just type
 ```
 git clone https://github.com/mangomeep/dice.git
 cd dice
 ```
-to download it, then
+then to install it
 ```
 $ make
 $ ./dice